ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

         // This is the array that will be used to create the actual img elements.
         // It should contain the original shuffled set, followed by a duplicate for looping. const finalUrlsForDOM = [...originalShuffledUniqueUrls];
-        // finalUrlsForDOM.push(...originalShuffledUniqueUrls); // Add a second copy for seamless looping
+        finalUrlsForDOM.push(...originalShuffledUniqueUrls); // Add a second copy for seamless looping finalUrlsForDOM.push(...originalShuffledUniqueUrls); // Add a third copy for seamless looping

         track.innerHTML = ''; // Clear existing content of the track